Building Engineering (BEng)

 Department of Building, Civil and Environmental Engineering, Faculty of Engineering and Computer Science

 Concordia’s Building Engineering program is the only one of its kind in Canada.
-In state-of-the-art labs designed for acoustics and lighting, engineering materials and solar energy, you’ll get practical experience with the tools and equipment you will use in the field.
+In state-of-the-art labs designed for understanding building science, acoustics and lighting, engineering materials and solar energy, you’ll get practical experience with the tools and equipment you will use in the field.
 Through labs, lectures and projects, you’ll also:

 - Study the life cycle of enclosed built facilities (conception, planning, design, construction, operation, maintenance and rehabilitation)